 Dear beginner, after we educated you about the terminology, it’s time for the Web Development Project Management tools.
 Every project should be tracked and communicated within some PM tool.
 Through my #AgencyLife period (almost eight years) I used various tools such as BaseCamp, Trello, Asana, and Active Collab but for the last two years, we use Productive.

 Let’s be clear; all of these project management tools are good.
-Difference between them is in the details.
+The difference between them is in the details.
 Which software you choose depends on some unique features or pricing (but as far as I know, pricing is around 10USD/per user for most of them, so there is no significant difference).

 I would like to suggest the following tools, which works best for my team and I believe will work for you.